 Robin Rydbergh

-Some information about what I currently and recently have worked with:
+Some information about what I recently have worked with:

-I am currently in my Master Thesis working with characterising the mode of action of a novel antibiotic in Michaela Wenzels group at Chembio.
+I have previously done a Master Thesis characterizing the mode of action of a novel antibiotic in Michaela Wenzels group.

-I have previously as a amanuensis student in Per Malmbergs group worked with particle pollution characterization through advanced analytical methods such as ToF-SIMS and SEM-EDX.
-Additionally I have worked with human skin tissue models to characterize and better understand the uptake of Aluminium found in high concentration in antiperspirant used daily by the majority of the population.
+Additionally, I have worked with human skin tissue models to characterize and better understand the uptake of aluminium found in high concentration in antiperspirants used daily by most of the population.

 Finally, I have been driving a pilot project exploring film formats in education at Chalmers.
 Through collaboration, one channel in swedish and one in english was made where these videos can be found: